JiaweiHe98/4ChannelBTA16TRIACControl/README.md

 A USB cable can be used for physically connecting the Arduino to Raspberry Pi
 '''

+# If not found, you need to install pyserial
 import serial
 import time

-#The first argument specify the serial port of the device
+# The first argument specify the serial port of the device
-#Usually 'COMx' for windows, 'dev/ttyUSBx' for Raspberry Pi
+# Usually 'COMx' for windows, 'dev/ttyUSBx' for Raspberry Pi
 arduinoData = serial.Serial('COM6', 115200)

-#Power level initialization, power primarily goes from 0 to 1000
+# Power level initialization, power primarily goes from 0 to 1000
 power_set = [0, 0, 0, 0]

-#Reading settings from a file
+# Reading settings from a file
 while True:

-    #Flag
+    # Flag
     isChanged = False

+    # Read the light intensity from file
     with open("lightIntensity.txt", "r") as light_intensity:

+        # Read the light intensity from lines
         light_levels = light_intensity.readlines()

+        # Update light intensity for each channel in order
         for i in range(4):

+            # Parse int from string
             try:
                 light_level = int(light_levels[i])